ajbajb/ARTTECH3135-fall2018/lessons2018/usingGithub.md

 After the repository has been created, you need to clone it on to your local computer.
 We will refer to the repository created on Github and that lives on Github's servers at the _remote_ repository.
 The _local_ repository is what lives on your computer.
 We will make changes to the local repository and push these changes to the remote.
 You will be able to share with your friends and colleagues what is posted on the remote repository through the miracle of the _World Wide Web_.
 They will be impressed.

-I will discuss two options for for posting to and updating your GitHub repo.
+I will discuss two options for posting to and updating your GitHub repo.
 1. Using the GitHub desktop client.
 2. Using Terminal.

 With both options we will be executing the following steps:
-1. Clone:cloning the remote repository to your local hard drive.
+1. Clone: cloning the remote repository to your local hard drive.
-2. Stage ie. adding changes.
+2. Stage: staging changes to be committed.
 3. Commit: committing the changes.
 4. Push: pushing your changes to the remote repository.